Polylux

 The mode

-argument takes two different values: "invisible"
+argument takes two kinds of values: hide

-(the default) and
+(the default) or any

 Use it as follows:

-#uncover(3, mode: "transparent")[abc]
+#uncover(3, mode: gray)[abc]

-#one-by-one(start: 2, mode: "transparent")[def ][ghi]
+#one-by-one(start: 2, mode: gray)[def ][ghi]

 - jkl